ngs-doo/dsl-json/README.md

 ## @CompiledJson annotation

-Annotation processor works by analyzing Java classes and it's explicit or implicit references.
+Annotation processor works by analyzing Java classes and its explicit or implicit references.
 Processor outputs encoding/decoding code/descriptions at compile time.
 This avoids the need for reflection, provides compile time safety and allows for some advanced configurations.
-Processor will register optimized converters into `META-INF/services`.
+Processor can register optimized converters into `META-INF/services`.
 This will be loaded during `DslJson` initialization with `ServiceLoader`.
 Since v1.8.0 naming conventions will be used for Java8 converters (`package._NAME_DslJsonConverter`) which works even without loading services upfront.
 Converters will be created even for dependent objects which don't have `@CompiledJson` annotation.